• Skip to main content

 Sausage and bean casserole with vegetables and herbs in large white pan.

-Sausage and Bean Casserole with Spinach
+Easy Sausage and Bean Casserole

 This sausage and bean casserole is a delicious, easy to make one-pot meal that comes together in about 40 minutes.
 It's satisfying, comforting and nutritious thanks to the generous amount of vegetables it contains.
-You can enjoy it meat free by using vegetarian sausages!

 5 from 1 vote